123. Recall Alert (Class-I) – Drug Products (Human) Substandard – Gligit Baltistan.

 -All therapeutic products must be obtained from authorized licensed pharmacies /outlets.
 Their authenticity and condition should be carefully checked.
 If you have any doubts, please seek advice from your pharmacist.

-Recall Alert – Veterinary Drug Products (Substandard)
+116. Recall Alert (Class-II)- Drug Products declared Substandard.

 Recall Alert